puzzle/skills/README.md

 [![Build Status](https://travis-ci.org/puzzle/skills.svg)](https://travis-ci.org/puzzle/skills)

-PuzzleSkills ist eine Open Source Webapplikation für das Skill-Management.
-User können mit PuzzleSkills ihre CVs verwalten.
-Darauf aufbauend wird PuzzleSkills um praktische Features rund um das Thema Skill-Management erweitert.
+PuzzleSkills is a open source webapplication for skill management.
+Users can manage their profiles and CVs with PuzzleSkills.
+We are working on additional skill management features.

 ## Back-End

-Das Back-End ist umgesetzt mit Ruby on Rails mit einer API Schnittstelle.
+The Back-End is built with Ruby on Rails with an API interface.

 ### Prerequisites